Advertisement

 Connect with thousands of members and find support through daily live chats, curated resources, and one-to-one messaging.

-Talk to a mental health expert
+Talk with a mental health expert

 Depression is one of the most common effects of MS, according to Fiol, and is a common contributor to insomnia, or an inability to fall or stay asleep.
 However, help is available.